Rodent Pest Control | Types, Control Guide, Prevention, and Products

 Additionally, rats have a more foul and pronounced odor than mice, giving off a musky or even rotting smell in large groups.
 This is worsened by the fact that they produce larger, more frequent droppings than mice.

-However, due to rats’ much larger size, it is somewhat easier to block off their entry points.
+However, due to the rats’ much larger size, it is somewhat easier to block off their entry points.
 Still, most common brown and black rats are perfectly able to squeeze through holes as small as a quarter in diameter.
 Mice, by comparison, can fit into openings as small as a dime in diameter, making it more difficult to close off entry points.

 Both species are highly destructive and should be eradicated as soon as an infestation is determined to prevent further damage to gardens, buildings, and other structures.
 Rats and mice also both carry disease and can aggravate allergy sufferers’ symptoms in large groups.